...

 Curiosity Can Be Very Empowering

-Curiosity about who you are—whether it’s through quizzes, conversations, or simply sitting with your feelings—is a powerful thing.
-It’s how you grow into the person you’re meant to be.
+Whether you’re learning more about yourself through quizzes, conversations, or simply sitting with your feelings, it’s how you grow into the person you’re meant to be.

 latest posts